googleapis/gapic-generator-ruby/shared/output/gapic/templates/garbage/README.md

 # Google Garbage

-google-garbage is the official library for the Google Garbage API.
+google-garbage is the official client library for the Google Garbage API.

 API Client library for the Google Garbage API